mubintrm/replace-volume-slider/README.md

 **Stock Behavior:**
-![Stock GNOME Slider Bug](https://github.com/user-attachments/assets/bac6362a-3fd9-4fab-9bf6-b63ae050bcf2) (Note: Audio also falls behind and lags normally, so you don't have to slide it like crazy to realize the problem.)
+![Stock GNOME Slider Bug](https://github.com/user-attachments/assets/bac6362a-3fd9-4fab-9bf6-b63ae050bcf2)
 ---
+(Note: Audio also falls behind and lags normally, so you don't have to slide it like crazy as i did to realize the problem.)
 ### The Solution
 This extension replaces the stock slider with an optimized implementation that decouples the visual UI from the backend:
 * **Fixes Audio Lag:** Throttles backend updates to a safe rate (~40Hz), preventing the audio server from choking on command floods.